-After an early breakfast at your hotel, you will check out and board your coach and depart for the Department of Picardy, which was the site of the some of the most intense fighting of the Great War, during the battle of the Somme.
+After an early breakfast at your hotel, you will check out and board your coach and depart for the Department of Picardy, which was the site of some of the most intense fighting of the Great War, during the battle of the Somme.
 You will visit the monument of Beaumont Hamel.
 This site, where so many Canadian soldiers lost their lives is considered sacred ground to the people of Newfoundland.
 Here you will be taken on a guided walking tour among the trenches as your guide explains the significance of the memorial.
 You will also visit the Thiepval Memorial – a very impressive and moving tribute to the soldiers who fought in the Great War.
 A visit will also be made to the 1916 Museum of the Somme.

 Vimy Ridge Anniversary Service

 After an early breakfast at your hotel, you will depart for the Vimy Ridge Memorial.
-Today is the 97th Anniversary of the Battle of Vimy Ridge.
+Today is the 97th anniversary of the Battle of Vimy Ridge.
 Several ceremonies of remembrance will take place at the monument today to mark the occasion.
 Following the moving ceremony at Vimy, your guide will take you on a personal tour of the Vimy Ridge site and explain the battle and the significance of the Canadian victory here.
-There will be an opportunity to visit the museum and explore some of many miles of trenches and tunnels the Canadians dug in preparation for the battle.
+There will be an opportunity to visit the museum and explore some of the many miles of trenches and tunnels the Canadians dug in preparation for the battle.
 You will also have time to admire and walk around Walter Allward’s extraordinary Vimy Memorial.
 There will be an opportunity for lunch (own expense).
 After lunch, a stop will be made at Nine Elms Cemetery in Thélus.
 On the return journey to Amiens, you will visit the Museum of the Somme in Albert, and the Historial de la Grande Guerre in Péronne.
-On returning on Amiens, you will be transferred to your hotel.
+On returning to Amiens, you will be transferred to your hotel.
 Tonight enjoy dinner in a popular local restaurant.
 BD